-If you decide to use dictionary attack, you will need some basic dictionaries.
+If you decide to use password dictionary attack, you will need some basic dictionaries or whats called password list.

-First of all, if you are using Kali Linux you don’t need to download a Password dictionaries to perform a dictionary attack at least try the one you have before you download a new dictionary!
+You can use it to perform a dictionary attack, at least try the one you have before you download a new one.

-Kali Linux provides some Password dictionary files as part of its standard installation.
+Kali Linux provides some Password dictionary files as part of its standard installation named rockyou.txt.

 So let’s take a copy of rockyou.txt.gz to root directory